-agree on a consistent approach which focuses on the behaviour of the child or young person but does not damage their sense of self-worth liaise with other agencies such as Social Care, Child and Adolescent Mental Health Services, the Educational Psychology Service, Behaviour Support Services, Education Welfare Service and advocacy services if required
+- agree on a consistent approach which focuses on the behaviour of the child or young person but does not damage their sense of self-worth - liaise with other agencies such as Social Care, Child and Adolescent Mental Health Services, the Educational Psychology Service, Behaviour Support Services, Education Welfare Service and advocacy services if required

-When a child or young person is subject to a child protection plan transfers to another school, the DSP will make immediate contact with relevant officer in the new school to arrange transfer of any relevant safeguarding information or child protection plan (after agreement from the Child Protection Conference Chair).
+When a child or young person is subject to a child protection plan transfers to another school, the DSP will make immediate contact with relevant officer in the new school to arrange transfer of any relevant safeguarding information or child protection plan.
+The 'Retention of records policy' gives guidance on transferring safeguarding records.